Here’s a peek inside my low-waste kitchen sink + cleaning tools. (I figured that since I cleaned my sink I’d might as well show it off!)

 But he’s talking about more than scrapping plastic water bottles and single-use coffee pods.
 “We need to take a multifaceted approach.
 We can see it through the lens of ‘Zero Waste,’ but it’s more holistic.”

-Recently I was invited to dine at Ubuntu Canteen, and of course my husband Scott and I leapt at the chance.
-With our son at home with his grandma, we were thrilled to have a night out and experience the restaurant we had heard so much about.
+Recently I was invited to dine at Ubuntu Canteen, and of course my husband and I leapt at the chance.
+We were thrilled to have a night out and experience the restaurant we had heard so much about.